heroku/devcenter-gradle/README.md

     2011-10-13T18:06:46+00:00 heroku[web.1]: State changed from starting to up

 Looks good.
 We can now visit the app with `heroku open`.

-## Summary

-This example was a very simple app, but hopefully it demonstrates how you can run _anything_ on Heroku that

-* you can build with Gradle
-* runs on OpenJDK 6

 [gradle]: http://gradle.org
 [servlet]: http://www.oracle.com/technetwork/java/javaee/servlet/index.html